 Brian Griffiths' Award

 The Brian Griffiths Award was established in memory of the late Brian Griffiths, a former Orbit Board member and Chartered Institute of Housing President, who dedicated his life to helping others.
 In his honour, this annual award celebrates tenant engagement and involvement with Orbit services which have led to transformational change for the customer.
-This category is for customers who have transformed their lives and exceeded all expectations - we have been truly inspired by all of the entries.
+This category is for customers who have transformed their lives and exceeded all expectations - we were truly inspired by all of the entries.

 Over 980 votes were cast in this category, and we’re pleased to announce that the votes have been counted and verified.